hyunan/fancy-todolist/README.md

 # fancy-todolist

-A simple todo list app that I made to get to get my life in line.
-Also to learn how React Native works.
+A simple todo list app for learning how to use React Native and other things.

 ## Made with: